coffee beans

 Final Thoughts

 If you’re looking for something decadent, breve coffee is a wonderful choice.
-Whilst it might not be an everyday coffee, it is a rich and indulgent treat that bring the sweet flavors out of your espresso.
+Whilst it might not be an everyday coffee, it is a rich and indulgent treat that brings the sweet flavors out of your espresso.

 So, is it time you added this American cortado (or American latte) to the list of your favorite drinks?